Being a Movement Partner

 Power California leads voter and civic engagement with youth throughout the state, focusing on cities with large youth populations in Contra Costa County.

-The Restaurant Opportunity Center works to improve restaurant workers’ lives by building worker power and uniting workers of various backgrounds around shared goals and values.
+Restaurant Opportunities Centers (ROC) the Bay works to improve restaurant workers’ lives by building worker power and uniting workers of various backgrounds around shared goals and values.
 They are a food-service workers’ rights organization building a future with higher wages, better working conditions, and greater equity in the Bay Area.

 Restore Oakland serves as a movement incubator where communities most harmed by racial inequities have opportunities to heal, build strategies for solidarity, and create a shared vision for community safety and economic empowerment in their neighborhood.
 Restore Oakland is based in Oakland’s Fruitvale District.